cbrnr/python-intro-short/08-Lists/08-Lists.md

 Indexing and slicing
 --------------------
-Indexing and slicing works exactly like with strings.
+Indexing and slicing works exactly like in strings.
 We use the indexing operator (square brackets) to extract single or multiple elements from a list:

 ```python
 >>> x[0]